 Our local experts will guide you through your experience.
 You bring your sense of adventure; they bring years of experience.

 Fawn Custer brings her 25-plus years of teaching experience to this year’s Tide Pool Exploriences.
-She earned a BS in Science Education, a BS in Biological Sciences, a MS in Environmental Education and a MS in Integrated Sciences with postgraduate courses in learning behavior and free choice learning.
-Fawn is the Volunteer Coordinator for CoastWatch, a division of the Oregon Shores Conservation Coalition, working with over 1,300 volunteers along the Oregon Coast to educate students about marine science around the region.
+She earned a BS in Science Education, a BS in Biological Sciences, an MS in Environmental Education and an MS in Integrated Sciences with postgraduate courses in learning behavior and free-choice learning.
+Fawn is the former Volunteer Coordinator and current Citizen Science Trainer for CoastWatch, a division of the Oregon Shores Conservation Coalition, working with over 1,300 volunteers along the Oregon Coast to educate students about marine science around the region.
 She is an active member of the Northwest Aquatic and Marine Educators and the Oregon Science Teachers Association.
 In her spare time, she loves exploring the Oregon Coast with her family.

 Athena Crichton has lived on the Oregon Coast for over 20 years.
 Relocating from the Big Island of Hawaii, she has always had a profound interest in marine biology.
 Educated at the University of Hawaii at Hilo and Oregon State University, Athena has spent the last 16 years teaching a variety of classes at OSU’s Hatfield Marine Science Center.
 In addition, she teaches marine education at the Oregon Coast Aquarium and has spent three years as Senior Marine Naturalist on Marine Discovery Tours in Newport.
 In her spare time, Athena enjoys spending time with her grandson, Parker, sailing and yes, going to the beach.